How do you start your workday?

 The motivation scheme I have acquired is to never hold a person accountable when a setback happens, meaning that I don’t point fingers.

-I’ve known some people that their first reaction when adversity happens, is to cut off heads.
+I’ve known some people their first reaction when adversity happens is to cut off heads.
 The truth is, however, that most setbacks aren’t produced by a single person.
 On the contrary, they’re a status quo reaction of the operating system in progress.

 Within my team, when problems arise, instead of looking for wrongdoers, we work on identifying the causes.
 This gives the team a lot of confidence to approach me and search for solutions together.